bennet0496/kolab_2fa_webauthn/README.md

 data for Roundcube user accounts.
 Both drivers and storage backends are derived from abstract classes which define the common interface and are configurable.

+Forked to support Webauthn authentication.

+Also added authenticator selection for High Security dialog in settings, as well as verifying login (password) before prompting for 2FA.
+This prevents easy user enumeration, as sending down Webauthn "allowCredentials" before proper authentication, while not security critical would be definite proof of a user's existence.

+This Fork can not be used at the same time as the base version due to Class naming conflicts.
+However, it can be used as a drop-in replacement, as reuse of previously saved TOTP/HTOP/Yubikey tokens should just work.

 Drivers
 -------

 Multiple methods for 2nd factor authentication can be enabled for the users to select from.
-The basic implementation covers TOTP, HOTP and Yubikey methods.
+This implementation covers TOTP, HOTP and Yubikey methods form the original implementation as well as Webauthn.

 TOTP (RFC 6238) and HOTP (RFC 4226) can be used in conjunction with freely available mobile phone apps like FreeOTP (TOTP only!) or Google Authenticator.
 To provision